Quba Mere Diwane – World’s Largest Yazidi Temple In Armenia

 The temple, which was opened in September 2019, is 25 meters high and consists of seven domes surrounding a central, arched roof, and houses a Seminary and Museum.
 The temple is dedicated to the Angel Melek Taus and the Seven Angels of Yazidi theology.
 The highest dome and the other seven surrounding ones symbolize the angels and are adorned with golden Suns.

 The design is heavily inspired by Lalish in northern Iraq, the holiest temple of the Yazidis and a site of pilgrimage.
 Adjacent to the temple is a Yazidi cemetery.
-In a statue park opposite the temple are a statue of Nobel Prize winner Yazidi Nadia Murad, a statue honouring Andranik Ozanian, an Armenian military commander who fought the Ottomans in the late 1880s, and an Armenian Apostolic Cross intertwined with the Yazidi Sun, signifying religious harmony.
+In a statue park opposite the temple, among many others, are a statues of Nobel Prize winner Yazidi Nadia Murad, a statue honouring Andranik Ozanian, an Armenian military commander who fought the Ottomans in the late 1880s, and an Armenian Apostolic Cross intertwined with the Yazidi Sun, signifying religious harmony.

 Yazidis are one of the largest ethnic minorities in Armenia, practicing an ancient, monotheistic faith based on belief in one God, who created the world and entrusted it into the care of a Heptad of Seven Holy Beings, often known as Angels or Heft Sirr (The Seven Mysteries).
 Preeminent among these is Melek Taus, the Peacock Angel.